JaWeyl/jaweyl/content/posts/000001-static-websites.md

 # Introduction

 In this article I'll explain how I build my first website using the *static site generator* [**Hugo**](https://gohugo.io).
-We'll discuss how to build your personal website locally and publish it.
+We'll discuss how to build your personal website locally and publish it on *GitHub*.

 My main goal was to build a website to write articles about topics I'm interested in.
-First let's talk about some requirements I had in the first place:
+First let's talk about some **requirements** I had in the first place:

 - Write articles with a markup language ([Markdown](https://en.wikipedia.org/wiki/Markdown))
 - Minimalistic, fast and good looking